jamesho451/Auto-Check-ARK-Mod-Update/README.md

 1.2  go to /etc/msmtprc, create one if it's not there, it should include the following
-------------------------------------------------Start copy below this line
+------------------------------------------------Start copy below this line defaults auth           on tls            on tls_trust_file  *see below* logfile        ~/.msmtp.log
-#set default values for all following accounts.
-defaults
-auth           on
-tls            on
-tls_trust_file  *see below*
-logfile        ~/.msmtp.log
-# Gmail

 account        gmail
 host           smtp.gmail.com
 port           587
 from           xxx@gmail.com
 user           xxx
 password       ******
-# Set a default account

 account default : gmail
 --------------------------------------------------Stop copy above this line *for CentOS, replace *see below* with /etc/pki/tls/certs/ca-bundle.crt